 It is hard to put a flat value on a bedroom.
 You must take into account the community the home is in and the price point of the home to determine the value of additional bedrooms.

-Bear in mind the legal requirement of a bedroom is first controlled by state building codes.
+The legal requirement of a bedroom is first controlled by state building codes.
 Individual towns can also enforce more stringent requirements above and beyond what the state requires.

 First is a quick bullet point of what legally defines a bedroom and then go into greater length.
 The minimum requirements for a bedroom will be broken down into several things.